 The EPO, with the support of WWF’s national and regional offices, is advocating and intervening at the EU level to hold both the Commission and Member States accountable for promoting and coherently delivering on ecosystem-based marine and biodiversity policy targets, including Aichi Target 11 and the achievement of good environmental status (GES) for all EU waters by 2020.
 This work involves sharing best practices and lessons learned from high performing national, European and global plans that already exist, while providing guidelines to improve where needed.

-Our vision is that marine activities in all European will be guided by ecosystem-based Marine Spatial Plans (MSP) that are well integrated with other marine policies by 2021, to bring together all relevant sectors for sustainable management of the marine environment.
+Our vision is that marine activities in all European waters will be guided by ecosystem-based Marine Spatial Plans (MSP) that are well integrated with other marine policies by 2021, to bring together all relevant sectors for sustainable management of the marine environment.

 European seas that are thriving and full of life are those guided by ecosystem-based MSPs and that contribute to a sustainable Blue Economy in which critical marine habitats are properly protected through MPA networks.
 Action is required from the EU institutions to deliver across the spectrum, from national MSPs that are ecosystem-based, down to co-management of local MPAs.